 THE DIOCESE OF SOUTHWEST FLORIDA

-We are a constituent member of the worldwide Anglican Communion and the Episcopal Church in the United States.
-The Diocese of Southwest Florida’s 77 congregations total some 36,000 baptized persons who share in many exciting ministries and missions.
+Holy Trinity is part of the Clearwater Deanery – one of 14 Episcopal churches serving under the direction of The Diocese of Southwest Florida, whose 77 congregations total some 36,000 baptized persons who share in many exciting ministries and missions.
 On any given Sunday, about 17,000 people worship in Episcopal churches throughout the Diocese.
 The Diocese extends along the coast of the Gulf of Mexico, with our northernmost congregation in Brooksville and our most southern in Marco Island.
 We include the cities of Tampa, St. Petersburg, Sarasota, and Fort Myers.
 Our easternmost congregations are in Plant City, Arcadia and LaBelle.